cybercongress/cybercongress/ecosystem/communities/urbit/urbit.md

 - View their balance
 - Manage their keys
 - Send and receive CYB tokens (sign transactions)
+- Allow remote procedure calls, such as viewing block info
 - Create cyberlinks (please see our paper)
 - Be able to upload an [IPFS](https://ipfs.io/) hash from Urbit